 Listeriosis, the foodborne illness caused by the bacterium Listeria monocytogenes, is rare.
 Listeria can cause serious illness and death in vulnerable groups of the population.

-Those at increased risk include people with weakened immune systems, pregnant women and their unborn babies, newborn babies, the very young, and the elderly and infirm.
+Those at increased risk include people with weakened immune systems (such as those suffering from cancer), pregnant women and their unborn babies, newborn babies, the very young, and the elderly.

-The bacterium L. monocytogenes is widespread in the environment and can contaminate a wide range of foods.
-It is most commonly associated with chilled ready-to-eat foods such as cooked sliced meats, smoked fish, cooked shellfish, soft mould ripened chesses, pate and pre-prepared sandwiches, that do not require further cooking or reheating.
+L. monocytogenes is widespread in the environment and can contaminate a wide range of foods.
+It is most commonly associated with chilled ready-to-eat foods such as smoke fish, cooked sliced meats, smoked fish, cooked shellfish, soft mould-ripened cheeses, pate and pre-prepared sandwiches, that do not require further cooking or reheating.

-following the storage instructions on the label and using opened foods within two days (unless the manufacturer's instructions state otherwise)
+• follow the storage instructions on the label and use opened foods within two days (unless the manufacturer's instructions state otherwise)

-cooking and reheating foods until they are piping hot
+• cook and reheat foods until they are piping hot

-The FSA has developed new draft guidance for healthcare and social care organisations on reducing the risk of listeriosis in vulnerable groups.
+The FSA has developed guidance for healthcare and social care organisations to help them reduce the risk of vulnerable people within their care contracting listeriosis.
 This guidance has been developed with input from a wide range of stakeholders and is intended to complement good practice in the food industry.